"Perhaps Shyamalan wanted to be a 21st-century George A Romero. Instead I'm afraid he is turning into Ed Wood Jr."

 mention of Shyamalan's involvement.
 It wasn't quite as reviled as The Last Airbender

-, but it was a commercial flop (and a movie with Will Smith is usually guaranteed to be a success) and has been compared to Battlefield Earth
+, getting 11% on Rotten Tomatoes, but commercially it failed in the U.S./Canada market (and a movie with Will Smith is usually guaranteed to be a success) and has been compared to Battlefield Earth

-, one of his more well-received hits; at the time, Shyamalan was insisting on his Auteur License
+, one of his better-received hits; at the time, Shyamalan insisted he would only use his Auteur License

-to make only original works, not sequels.
+to make original works, not sequels.
 What Could Have Been

-- Biography/Mockumentary: Scifi Network made one of him.
+- Biography/Mockumentary: Sci-Fi Network made one of him.
 It was weird.
-Highlights included a near-death experience from drowning (which may explain why Unbreakable, Lady In The Water, and Signs all have lakes and rivers as a motif), that most of his films are set within a 50 mile radius of each other, and that pictures with him in it had some odd light distortion.
+Highlights included a near-death experience from drowning (which may explain why Unbreakable, Lady in the Water, and Signs all have lakes and rivers as a motif), that most of his films are set within fifty miles of each other, and that pictures with him in it had some odd light distortion.

 - Creator Cameo: Shyamalan is noteworthy for appearing in his own movies.
-With the exception of Lady In The Water, he tends to portray either villainous characters or characters who have a negative impact on the protagonist.
+With the exception of Lady in the Water,note he tends to portray either villainous characters or characters who have a negative (or negligible) impact on the protagonist.

 - Dull Surprise: In most of his films the goal has been to make the characters low-key and avoid overacting at all costs.
-His last two films instead went with this trope.
+From The Happening on, he has instead taken this trope.

 - I See Dead People: Trope title comes from a line from The Sixth Sense.

-- Lampshade Hanging: He lampshades his common theme of twist endings in Unbreakable, where the young Elijah is handed a comic book by his mother who says "I hear this one ends with a twist".
+- Lampshade Hanging: He lampshades his common theme of twist endings in Unbreakable, where the young Elijah's mother gives him a comic book and tells him, "They say this one has a surprise ending."

 - Mandatory Twist Ending: Manoj, your movies ARE this trope.
 At first, they were truly epic, but as time went on, the obligatory twist often made little sense and was just there because it being there is the rule.
-Also, no matter how good the twist is, the two hours leading up to it kinda have to be about something and make sense.
+Also, no matter how good the twist is, it helps immensely if the hundred minutes leading up to it are about something and make sense.